marblelang/marble/README.md

 ## License

-This project is licensed under the Apache 2.0 license.
+This project is licensed under the MIT license.
 See the [LICENSE](LICENSE.txt) file for more information.